 Mike Kelley: Day Is Done & Grace Ndiritu: Grief: A Love Letter

-In this summer Pori Art Museum is visiting in the premises of local art school.
-A carnivalesque video epic Day Is Done by Mike Kelley is screened at the old gymnasium and drawing room while Grace Ndiritu’s billboard poster Grief: A Love Letter is on display in the inner courtyard of the school building.
+In summer 2024 Pori Art Museum was visiting in the premises of local art school.
+A carnivalesque video epic Day Is Done by Mike Kelley was screened at the old gymnasium and drawing room while Grace Ndiritu’s billboard poster Grief: A Love Letter was on display in the inner courtyard of the school building.

 The full title of Kelley’s work is Day Is Done: Extracurricular Activity Projective Reconstructions #2-#32 and it is descriptive of the work and opens the theme and the structure of the work.
 The movie consists of 31 separate scenes that all are based on images from high school yearbooks that Kelley has compiled over the years.
 The images depict activities that have taken place on the school’s facilities, like fancy dress parties, theatrical plays, religious festivities and other social gatherings.
 Day Is Done consists of narrative scenes built around these images where cultural and institutional rituals warp through song, dance and surrealistic humor.